-Many organisations are now looking for ways to improve, streamline and automate where possible.
-Digitising business processes that were non-digital or semi-digital has become a major focus in recent years.
-However, it’s not always obvious how to start this development journey.
+Many organisations are now looking for ways to improve, streamline, and automate their processes.
+Digitising business processes that were once non-digital or semi-digital has become a major focus in recent years.
+However, it’s not always clear how to start this journey, especially when considering enterprise UX design for large-scale systems.

-Identifying where to focus your efforts to be able to get going can seem overwhelming.
-That’s why we thought it best to share what we’ve learned from our experience in helping organisations create innovative digital tools to increase the value they deliver.
+Identifying where to focus your efforts can seem overwhelming.
+That’s why we wanted to share what we’ve learned from our experience helping organisations create innovative digital tools that increase the value they deliver—especially as part of a broader enterprise automation strategy.

 Why do this?